 Stepping out onto the metal part you can see the river rushing below.
 Even as someone who doesn’t usually experience a fear of heights, I felt a surge of adrenaline.
 Of course there’s no need to look down if you’d rather not!
 Especially with the sweeping views across the Columbia River on both sides.

 Cost: $5 day use fee

-While you can glimpse Mount Hood in the skyline as far away as Portland, it’s hard to beat the imposing views possible at Trillium Lake.
-I’ve seen some absolutely stunning shots taken here and, while mine didn’t capture any fiery clouds or blankets of snow, it was still a fantastic spot from which to appreciate this majestic mountain.
+You can glimpse Mount Hood in the skyline as far away as Portland, but it’s hard to beat seeing it at close range.
+And the views at Trillium Lake are particularly imposing.
+I’ve seen so many stunning photos taken here, all fiery clouds or blankets of snow.
+Even without those conditions, it remains a beautiful spot from which to appreciate this majestic mountain.

-Be aware that you do have to pay a $5 “day use” fee to park up here, so there’s no time pressure you could always make a day of visiting the lake by adding boating or swimming to your itinerary.
+Be aware that you do have to pay a $5 “day use” fee to park up here.
+If you’re not in a hurry, you could always make a day of it and add boating or swimming to your itinerary.

 As a bonus, the views from the road are wonderful.
 As we headed south from I-84, the scenery reminded me more and more of New Zealand.
 Rolling hills, little farms, the jagged peaks against the sky.
 I could have easily driven around this area all day!

 There’s actually a scenic drive for just that purpose – the Fruit Loop – that I was eagerly eying up, but unfortunately we weren’t able to squeeze it in.
 For those who are interested, though: the route takes in myriad vineyards, orchards and lavender farms and honestly looks delightful!

 If you have even more time in the area to admire Mount Hood, check out this great roundup of some of the best views.